mgautam98/smartpen/README.md

 ### Finding Distance from closest edge
 The server returns a object of edges which is changed into JSON data (At server) for client to further process it.
+> Points to consider :
+  - We don't have to do a lot of computation as the detected edges are small portion of area as compared to non-edges.
+    Say, out of 4000 pts only 100 are edge points.
-> Initially, I was thinking to apply and graph based alorithm to find the closest edge using graph based algorithm.
+> Initially, I was thinking to apply and graph based alorithm to find the closest edge using neighbourhood graph based algorithm and data structures such as K-D tree or a VP-tree.
 > But, I made an observation that we are returning very small proportion of data back in comparision to the image size.
-So, we can simply go through all the edges and find the closest one.
+So, we can simply go through all the edges and find the closest one (Brute Force).
-> So, I simply went through all the pts to get the distance.
+> Technically, at max only the half of the points could be edge points.
+If they are more they amalgamate to form new edge which has less edge points then the sum of the two.
+And it is only possible in highly noisy image.
+> So, Burute force is a good candidate for this particular problem.

 #### Thank You for reading.